Incapacity to work: Over 50 examples, causes, and how to secure your financial future

 Social phobias that make professional interactions impossible.

-Dissociative disorders, where parts of identity or memory are lost.
+Dissociative disorders, where parts of one's identity or memory are lost.

 Neurotic developments that significantly limit performance.